google/node-sec-roadmap/README.md

 library set.
 Its growing popularity is already drawing more attention from attackers.
-This roadmap discusses how some Node.js projects address security challenges, along with ways to make it easier for other projects to address these challenges in a thorough and consistent manner.
+This roadmap discusses how some Node.js projects address security challenges, along with ways to make it easier for more projects to address these challenges in a thorough and consistent manner.

 This is not the opinion of any organization.
 It is the considered